captainbrosset/devtools-tips/src/guides/en/understand-devtools/index.md

 In this guide, we focus on the following web browsers: Firefox, Chrome, Edge, and Safari.
 However, other browsers such as Opera, Arc, or Brave have similar DevTools.
 We also focus on the desktop versions of these browsers only.
 Mobile browsers usually don't have built-in DevTools.

+This guide also doesn't focus on specific developer-only browsers like Polypane.
+These browsers are very useful, but sufficiently different from common web browsers that they're not covered in this guide.

 ### DevTools is a built-in browser feature

 DevTools is a feature that's built-in to web browsers.
 This feature is hidden by default and normal users don't see it.
 For example, you typically don't see DevTools when you're accessing your emails, or doing online shopping.
-DevTools is usually only useful when you're learning web development and developing your own website.
+DevTools is usually only useful when you're doing web development, for example when working on your own website.
 DevTools is a key part of any web development workflow and can help you find and fix bugs on your website.

 Because DevTools is built-in to your browser, you don't need to install it as a separate application.
 When you install Chrome, or Firefox, or any other browser, DevTools is installed at the same time.
 This also means that when your browser gets updated (which, for many browsers, happens once a month), DevTools gets updated too.
 You may therefore see differences the next time you open DevTools.
 Finally, this means that you can't un-install DevTools.